jeffbski/wait-on/README.md

 For http(s) resources wait-on will check that the requests are returning 2XX (success) to HEAD or GET requests (after following any redirects).

+wait-on can also be used in reverse mode which waits for resources to NOT be available.
+This is useful in waiting for services to shutdown before continuing.
+(Thanks @skarbovskiy for adding)

 [![Build Status](https://secure.travis-ci.org/jeffbski/wait-on.png?branch=master)](http://travis-ci.org/jeffbski/wait-on)

 ## Installation